DBX

 HTTP tunnelOnly a web server can reach the database, and SSH/VPN is not available.

-For network databases, DBX opens a local port and points the database driver at that port.
-The tunnel / proxy layer then forwards the database protocol bytes to the real target.
+For network databases, DBX opens a temporary port in its current runtime and points the database driver at that port.
+The tunnel / proxy layer forwards protocol bytes to the real target.
+A connection may combine multiple transport layers, which DBX establishes in the order shown in the connection dialog.

 SSH Tunnel